 Why your team will — and won't — win the 2024 World Series

 Welcome to the most unpredictable time of the year.
 While parity in Major League Baseball seems greater than ever, it's been a fabric of the postseason since the turn of the century.
 No team has won consecutive World Series titles since the 2000 Yankees, a streak that will continue as the defending champion Texas Rangers have nothing to defend this October.
+In fact, for the first time in 17 years, neither World Series participant has made the playoffs.

 With that, FOX Sports MLB experts Rowan Kavner and Deesha Thosar make the case for why each postseason participant will and won't win the World Series in 2024.